 But sometimes, you’ve just got to go with your gut.
 And so it was that we found ourselves walking past the Xay Chaleuang Guest House in Luang Prabang.
-I’m not sure what it was that caught our attention; maybe the stylish looking lobby and cafe or perhaps just the fact that it looked so *clean*.
-The prices were reasonable, and despite a quick Google search only turning up one mention (a positive sentence in a single blog post), we went for it.
-Being the skinflints that we are, we elected for the 100,000k twin over the 120,000k double (they also have a single at 80,000k) – something we later came to regret when we saw inside the double with it’s king size bed, balcony and bath tub.
+I’m not sure what it was that caught my attention; maybe the stylish looking lobby and cafe or perhaps just the fact that it looked so *clean*.
+The prices were reasonable, and despite a quick Google search only turning up one mention (a positive sentence in a single blog post), I went for it.
+Being the skinflints that I am, I elected for the 100,000k twin over the 120,000k double (they also have a single at 80,000k) – something I later came to regret when I saw inside the double with it’s king size bed, balcony and bath tub.
 There are only four rooms here but be sure to check out the different options as they are not all made quite equally.
 But it was undoubtedly one of the best Luang Prabang hotels that we could find here during our trip.